ilya-khadykin/itandlife.today/README.md

 - [ ] Add better description for website, its title and author bio in `/about` page

 Not prioritized:
+- [ ] Add recommendation card and update `/blog/windows/chocolatey-real-time-saver-for-software-management-on-windows`
+post to use it in the end
+- [ ] Make images clickable in the post to show them in their full size on click
+- [ ] Remove link to tags page from the header and display it only for the blog
 - [ ] Add links to RSS for each tag on the respective tag page
 - [ ] Add `/projects` page
 - [ ] Post tags should be displayed under blog post title